 When both parties involved have agreed to all of the terms and conditions of the sale and have signed all of the amendments and counteroffers, the offer becomes a Purchase Agreement.
 At this time, there may still be contingencies or conditions to be satisfied before the closing can occur.

 The listing agent will provide you, the Buyer, with copies of the financial records of the business for your and your accountant's review.
-You, the Buyer, will also be responsible for arranging for an inspection company to inspect the building, equipment and HVAC system.
+You, the Buyer, with your broker's help, will be responsible for arranging for an inspection company to inspect the building, equipment and HVAC system.

 As your requirements are met, existing contingencies in the Purchase Agreement are removed.
 Once all the contingencies are removed, the Purchase Agreement becomes a binding agreement and the deposit is increased and the escrow is opened.

 The closing date or the close of escrow is the date when title to the business and normally physical possession of the business is transferred to the Buyer.
 The closing papers are signed in the Buyer's Attorney's office or through the mail prior to closing date.